lifeinink/my-e-cv/markdown/web_scraper.md

                 urls.append(selected_url)
 ```
 ###### Rate Limiting
-Occurred between each scrape (three to twelve seconds) and each scraping session (one to three minutes) to limit interruptions (imitating a human with random delays) and comply with scraping policy.
+Occurred between each scrape (a pause between three to twelve seconds) and each scraping session (one to three minutes) to limit interruptions (imitating a human with random delays) and comply with the site’s web scraping policy.
 ###### Tolerating Larger Spans of Scraping Failures or Interruptions
-Every five to ten minutes (depending on the solution version) scraping sessions would pause and the results would be saved, followed by a random delay before starting another session.
-This provided intervals in which the program could be safely terminated without losing progress as well as serving to rate limit and reduce the chances of larger blocks of scraping failures or delays from continuing.
+Results were saved every five to ten minutes (depending on the solution version), between scraping sessions.
+A random delay between each scraping session provided intervals in which the program could be safely terminated without losing progress, while rate-limiting and reducing the chance of larger blocks of scraping failures or response delays from continuing.
  `if time.time() - start_time >= timelimit_seconds:break`
 Results were saved in a csv format in URL, Job-posting pairs.
 #### Data Processing
-The results of the web scraping were stored in key value pairs in a CSV file and needed to be transformed into a table with jobs as rows and locations as columns.
-Critically the labels needed to be ordered (e.g. IT/software development, and IT/network engineering should be closer to each other than IT and Customer Service jobs).
-To do this I constructed a job and location tree with each directory in a path as a node, then used a depth first search of both to create ordered intersections between the trees to transform it into a matrix that could be copied cell by cell into a CSV table.
+A CSV file stored the web-scraping results in key-value pairs.
+These needed to be transformed into a table with jobs as rows and locations as columns.
+Critically, the labels needed to be ordered (e.g. IT/software development, and IT/network engineering should be closer to each other than IT and Customer Service jobs).
+To do this, I constructed a job and location tree with each directory in a path as a node, then used a depth first search of both to create ordered intersections between the trees to transform it into a matrix that could be copied cell by cell into a CSV table.
 ##### Tree Construction ::TREE
-Because the paths contained the implied structure of the tree I could construct the job tree and location tree in a top down rather than bottom up fashion.
-Because the size of the tree was relatively small runtime wasn't an issue.
+Because the paths contained the implied structure of the tree, I could construct the job tree and location tree in a top down rather than bottom up fashion.
+The size of the tree was relatively small, so runtime and memory weren’t issues.

 Tree construction parts of the LabelTree Class:
 ```python